KudryashevLab/TomoBEAR/wiki/Installation-and-Setup.md

 You can download and try one of the following GCTF versions:
 -   [Gctf v1.06](https://www2.mrc-lmb.cam.ac.uk/download/gctf_v1-06-and-examples/) - the main version, tested to be working under TomoBEAR;
--   [Gctf v1.18](https://www2.mrc-lmb.cam.ac.uk/download/special-version-for-phase-plate-gctf_v1-18/) - special version for phase plate (should work under TomoBEAR, but was not tested);
+-   [Gctf v1.18](https://www2.mrc-lmb.cam.ac.uk/download/special-version-for-phase-plate-gctf_v1-18/) - special version for phase plate data;
 -   [Gctf Gautomatch cu10.1](https://www2.mrc-lmb.cam.ac.uk/download/gctf_gautomatch_cu10-1-tar-gz/) - version for CUDA-10 (should work under TomoBEAR, but was not tested).

+#### CTFFIND4

+Head to the [CTFFIND4](https://grigoriefflab.umassmed.edu/ctf_estimation_ctffind_ctftilt) or [cisTEM](https://cistem.org/) download page.
+There you can find CTFFIND4/cisTEM source code and/or binaries.

+> **Note**
+> <br/> In the following releases we are also planning to include CTFFIND4 updated version with tilted images support from the development version of the cisTEM package (https://cistem.org/development).

 #### IMOD